Affirmations give us feedback. They tell us our status at a certain place and time. And so, we look for affirmations from those around us.

 Whatever else you must do, you must always love and esteem yourself, otherwise you are doomed to a life of sterile denigration.
 In dynamic psychotherapy one must uncover the roots of a lack of self-esteem …

 In behavioral psychotherapy a lack of necessary self-esteem is the result of a vicious circle of thought in which reflections upon failure lead to real failure, which lead to future reflections upon failure, and so on ad infinitum.
-The object of the cognitive behavioral therapy is break the vicious circle, thus transforming a wretched mouselike creature who barley dares to leave his mouse hole into a go-getter who wins friends and influences people.
+The object of the cognitive behavioral therapy is break the vicious circle, thus transforming a wretched mouselike creature who barely dares to leave his mouse hole into a go-getter who wins friends and influences people.
 It is not difficult to see the connection between these ideas and the modern pedagogic tendency to praise children for their efforts, however desultory …

 The notion of self-love or self-esteem is in itself either ridiculous or repellent.
 No one ascribes his good character or successes in life to an adequate fund of self-esteem … Self-doubt, within reason, is something to be overcome; self-esteem is complacency elevated to an ontological plane.